 The successful candidate will teach graduate and undergraduate courses, advise M.S. and Ph.D. students, and establish an internationally-recognized and well-funded research program.
-He or she will actively support the teaching and learning experiences of our students; as well as contributing through research, teaching and/or public engagement to the diversity and excellence of the learning experience.
-Activities of the faculty in this position are anticipated to have direct applications in gas turbine engines, heat exchangers, and high temperature fuel cells, and the selected candidate will be a key asset in expanding our research partnerships with corporations, including GE, UTC-Pratt & Whitney, and UTAS.
+He/She will actively support the teaching and learning experiences of our students; as well as contributing through research, teaching and public engagement to the diversity and excellence of the learning experience.
+The selected candidate will be a key asset in expanding our research partnerships with corporations including GE, UTC Pratt & Whitney, and UTC Aerospace Systems.

-Minimum Qualifications: Candidates for this position must have a doctorate in Mechanical Engineering or a related field with a strong fundamental background in the areas identified or in closely related areas.
-Expertise in thermal-fluid sciences, including but not limited to computational fluid dynamics, heat/mass transfer for high-temperature applications in design, manufacturing, additive manufacturing, and materials processing, and energy/power systems.
+Minimum Qualifications: Candidates for this position must have a doctorate in Mechanical Engineering or a related field with a strong background in the areas identified or in closely related areas.
+They will have completed all requirements for their doctoral degree by time of appointment.
+Foreign equivalent degrees are acceptable.

-Please select "Apply Now" to be redirected to Academic Jobs Online to complete your application.
+Select "Apply Now" to be redirected to Academic Jobs Online (https://academicjobsonline.org ) to complete your application.
 Applications must include the candidate’s detailed curriculum vitae, brief statements of research and teaching interests, copies of candidate’s two most important publications, and the names and contact information of four references.
 For further information or questions, please email firstname.lastname@example.org .
-The University of Connecticut is an Equal Opportunity, Affirmative Action employer and encourages underrepresented groups to apply for this position.